 In Maths, we will be looking at addition and subtraction within 50, fractions as well as length and mass.
 Mathletics log ins have come home with your children and you can access the activities if you wish.
 I will be awarding certificates from Mathletics when you reach certain targets.

 Heroes and Heroines

-Happy New Year!
 This term in Woodpeckers we are diving back in time to look at our topic of “Heroes and Heroines”.

-We will also learn about some heroines from the past such as Florence Nightingale, Mary Seacole and Grace Darling.
+We have a History focus this term where we will learn about some heroines from the past and how they have influenced our lives today such as Florence Nightingale, Mary Seacole and Grace Darling.

 In Maths, the children will take part in Maths Mastery lessons.
 We will learn songs to sing during our lessons and this term we have a big focus on numbers 1-10.
 This means we will learn the number bonds for all numbers 5-10 and how we can represent numbers in different ways.
 We will also be adding and subtracting numbers up to 10.